30 Accounting Interview Questions and Sample Answers

 9. What is a fixed asset?

-Sample answer: A fixed asset is sometimes referred to as a tangible asset or property.
+Sample answer: A fixed asset sometimes gets referred to as a tangible asset or property.
 This would be equivalent to machinery and equipment or real estate property.
 This is a term used to describe assets that cannot be easily converted into cash.